wdoyle42/lpo_prac/assignments/s1-04-assign/assignment4.md

     *using* dataset.

 Submit your results in a do file per normal procedure.
-Remember that since I don't have access to your small dataset, I need a do file that will cleanly create the dataset from the original data and then complete the operations above.
+Remember that since I don't have access to your analysis dataset, I need a do file that will cleanly create the dataset from the original data and then complete the operations above.